 This event will be livestreamed on our Givebutter page: https://givebutter.com/Walk-Home-for-Veterans

-Magnus Veterans Foundation members and supporters will hike hundreds of miles on the Superior Hiking Trail in Minnesota to raise awareness of the struggles that many Veterans have when they return to civilian life.
+Magnus Veterans Foundation members and supporters will hike hundreds of miles on the Superior Hiking Trail in Minnesota in September 2023 to raise awareness of the struggles that many Veterans have when they return to civilian life.

 Donors who wish to memorialize or pay tribute to our nation’s heroes will have their veteran's name and details read in nightly fireside ceremonies along the hikers' journey that we will video and publish on YouTube.
 We will create dog tags for veterans being honored through your donation, carry those dog tags the entire length of the trail, and then present those dog tags to the sponsor when we return.